 Last month when I told you about the real-life “Up” house that Bangerter builders created in Utah, the interiors weren’t finished yet.
-I asked if there were any readers in the area who might be able snap photos of them for us during the Salt Lake City Parade of Homes tour and guess what–a couple of them did!
-I was so excited to get a look inside, and we have Emily and Kristen to thank.
+I asked if there were any readers in the area who might be able snap photos of them for us during the Salt Lake City Parade of Homes tour and a couple of them came through for us!

 Here’s how it looked in the movie: